How does liquid calcium affect pasture?

 University backing of liquid calcium

-AgriTec has research from 9 different Ag Land Grant Universities, showing how calcium changes soil pH, and just how crucial and important calcium is to the soil and to the plant.
+AgriTec has land grant university research from multiple universities, showing how calcium changes soil pH, and just how crucial and important calcium is to the soil and to the plant.
 AgriTec continues to conduct studies and build further evidence that calcium is more effective than dry lime and raising soil pH and improving soil conditions.